7 Non-Toxic Alternatives to Conventional Dryer Sheets

 - Use wool dryer balls (you can totally add some essential oils for smell) to use in place of dryer sheets.
 You can add a safety pin to the wool ball to also help with the static.

 - Make your own.
 Grab a cloth, spray vinegar with vinegar and essential oils such as lemon and lavender essential oils and toss in the dryer with your clothing.
 Additionally, you can add a safety pin as well.

-I think I am going to skip the bear and stick to my wool dryer balls.
-Seriously, they are the bomb!
+I’m going to stick to my wool dryer balls.
+They’re a safe dryer sheet substitute, and seriously, wool dryer balls are the bomb!

 So, will you join me and go all-natural by choosing one of these healthy alternatives to dryer sheets?